Nan-Do/phi-code/README.md

 * **Accessible & Open-Source:** Built with a focus on running powerful agents using less computational resources.
 * **Web-Based Interface:** A user-friendly Gradio web application for submitting problem statements and viewing generated solutions.
+* **Curses-Based Interface:** A user-friendly curses interface for generating and viewing generated solutions from the terminal.
 * **Terminal mode:** Run the tool as a shell command.
 * **Remote Solution Generation:** Connects to a remote LLM API (like a [`llama.cpp`](https://github.com/ggml-org/llama.cpp) server) to generate multiple candidate Python solutions.
 * **Intelligent Ranking (Ranker Agent):** Utilizes an embedding model from the **[`sentence-transformers`](https://sbert.net/)** ecosystem to evaluate the feasibility of generated solutions (samples) against the problem statement (anchor).